-- a.
-Each Alternative Care Facility Provider Agency will divide the 24-hour day into two 12-hour blocks which will be considered daytime and nighttime.
-The designation of daytime and nighttime hours shall be permanently documented in the Alternative Care Facilities policy and disclosed in the written Member agreements.
-In determining appropriate staffing levels, the Alternative Care Facility provider shall adjust staffing ratios based on the individual acuity and needs of the Members in the Alternative Care Facility.
-At a minimum, staffing must be sufficient in number to provide the services described in the Person-Centered Support Plans, considering the Member's needs, level of assistance, and risks of accidents.
-A staff person may have multiple functions, as long as they meet the definition of Direct Care Staff at Sections 8.7505.D.6.
-Staff counted in the staff-to-Member ratio are those who are trained and able to provide direct services to Members. - b.
-Staffing at an Alternative Care Facility shall meet the following standards c.
-Staffing Ratio Waiver
+a.
+Each Alternative Care Facility ACF-Provider Agency will divide the 24-hour day into two 12-hour blocks which will be considered daytime and nighttime.
+The designation of daytime and nighttime hours shall be permanently documented in the Alternative Care FacilitiesACF's policy and disclosed in the written Member agreements.
+In determining appropriate staffing levels, the Alternative Care FacilityACF provider shall adjust staffing ratios based on the individual acuity and needs of the Members in the Alternative Care Facility ACF.
+At a minimum, staffing must be sufficient in number to provide the services outlined described in the support plans Person-Centered Support Plans, considering the Member's needs, level of assistance, and risks of accidents.
+A staff person can may have multiple functions, as long as they meet the definition of Direct Care Staff defined at Sections 8.7505.D.605.F.
+Staff counted in the staff-to-Member ratio are those who are trained and able to provide direct services to Members.

-- i.
+- Staffing at an Alternative Care FacilityACF shall be no less than meet the following standards - i.
 A minimum of 1 staff to 10 Members during the daytime. - ii.
 A minimum of 1 staff to 16 Members during the nighttime. - iii.
-A minimum of 1 staff to 6 Members in a Secured Environment at all times. - The Alternative Care Facility provider shall ensure a minimum of one awake staff Member that is on duty during all hours of operation in a Secured Environment
+A minimum of 1 staff to 6 Members in a Secured Environment at all times. - 1) The Alternative Care FacilityACF provider shall ensure There shall be a minimum of one awake staff Member that is on duty during all hours of operation in a Secured Environment c.
+Staffing Ratio Waiver